 Stormwater sampling efforts conformed to the protocols outlined in the EAA Groundwater Quality Monitoring Plan (Appendix D) for sample collection, handling, and decontamination.
+Filtration for methods 6010B (metals), 6020 (metals), DOC and field alkalinity were performed using a 0.45-micron high capacity cartridge filter and peristaltic pump.
+Preservatives were placed in the bottles (as needed) by the contract laboratory prior to sample collection.
 SWCA immediately placed all samples into coolers with ice and later shipped samples to the contract laboratory.
 When not in use or after collection, sampling equipment and/or coolers containing samples were secured inside locked SWCA vehicles to maintain appropriate sample custody and security.

-In accordance with the EAA Groundwater Quality Monitoring Plan, SWCA collected two field duplicates for the Comal Springs complex during the single stormwater event.
-SWCA sampled field duplicates after collection of the parent samples and in the same manner as the parent water quality samples.
-No equipment blanks were required to assess the effectiveness of decontamination processes, because all equipment used was new and disposable.
+According to the EAA Groundwater Quality Monitoring Plan (Appendix D), SWCA collected two field duplicates for the Comal Springs complex and three for the San Marcos Springs complex per rain event.
+SWCA sampled field duplicates after collection of the parent sample and in the same manner as the field sample.
+No equipment blanks were required for stormwater samples as all equipment used was new and disposable.